 But in the end the reactions don’t matter, because I don’t write for the reactions.
 I write for the release I experience and the truth I might find.

 I am by nature a truth-seeker, and for me, writing has always been about documenting, revealing or discovering truth.
 It’s why I kept journals growing up and it’s why I’ve told other people’s stories as a journalist for almost a decade.
 Some people find refuge in fiction but in a strange way I find it in reality.
 Writing helps me to understand and make peace with life.

-I love going to concerts, but I’ve seen Jay Z 6 or 7 times now and writing about his concert is really not what matters anymore.
+I love going to concerts, but I’ve seen Jay Z six or seven times now, and writing about his concert is really not what matters anymore.
 It mattered to me at one time because it was about finding joy and experiencing something new and establishing my career, but all of that’s been done.
 I am no longer moved the way I once was.
 I need to write about the things that do move me.
 I need to share my opinions, my thoughts, my experiences.
 Even the ones that aren’t bright and shiny.

 And maybe I won’t write about everything, and that’s fine.
 But I should at least feel like I can write about everything.
 Because it’s all mine.